Hortivation/getting-started/application_owners/README.md

 * `Deleted dataset: <DATASET_UUID>`

-The topic that you have to subscribe to has the following pattern: `datasource.<DATASOURCE_UUID>` The datasource UUID can be retrieved in multiple ways.
+The topic that you have to subscribe to has the following pattern: `datasource.<DATASOURCE_UUID>`

+The datasource UUID can be retrieved in multiple ways.
 Either through subscribing to a organization: once subscribed a message containing the
 UUID will be published when the datasource is created.
 Alternatively, you can [fetch metadata of a dataset through the Portal API](https://accept.hortivation.sobolt.com/api/docs#/datasource/get_dataset_by_slug_datasets__dataset_slug__get), this endpoint returns a json object containing a `datasource` key that is the UUID of the datasource where the dataset is hosted.

 ### Topic - Dataset
-The third type of topic that Hortivation Hub supports are datasets.
+The third type of topic that Hortivation Hub supports are datasets, only authorized users will be able to subscribe and publish messages to dataset topics.
 Messages published to this topic can be one of the following:

 * `Dataset updated`

-The topic that you have to subscribe to has the following pattern: `dataset.<DATASET_UUID>` The dataset UUID can be retrieved by [fetching metadata of a dataset through the Portal API](https://accept.hortivation.sobolt.com/api/docs#/datasource/get_dataset_by_slug_datasets__dataset_slug__get), this endpoint returns a json object containing a `dataset_id` key that is the UUID of the dataset.
+The topic that you have to subscribe to has the following pattern: `dataset.<DATASET_UUID>`

+The dataset UUID can be retrieved by [fetching metadata of a dataset through the Portal API](https://accept.hortivation.sobolt.com/api/docs#/datasource/get_dataset_by_slug_datasets__dataset_slug__get), this endpoint returns a json object containing a `dataset_id` key that is the UUID of the dataset.

 ### Customize messages
 The Hortivation Hub portal and datasource templates implemented above messages, however it is possible to customize messages that are published.